Last Updated on January 25, 2021 by Jeremy

 But as the holiday season is as much about spreading goodwill, taking in the decorations, and the like, Pittsburgh also has another avenue for enjoying the holiday- via its libations scenes!

-In fact, there are five Christmas bars in Pittsburgh to enjoy during the holiday season, ensuring that you'll have some holiday cheer from Light Up Night (or in the case of a few of the pop-ups, Black Friday) to New Years.
+In fact, there are several Christmas bars in Pittsburgh to enjoy during the holiday season, ensuring that you'll have some holiday cheer from Light Up Night (or in the case of a few of the pop-ups, Black Friday) to New Years.

 Check them out below!

-Miracle on Liberty
+Miracle on 6th

-Miracle on Liberty is the epitome of holiday bars.
+Miracle on 6th is the epitome of holiday bars.
 This international pop-up can be found in many states as well a few other countries around the world.
 The Pittsburgh iteration does its best to have almost every single inch of bar space covered in decorations (in fact, probably the most out of any bar in Pittsburgh), and for that we can't get enough of it- although their delicious cocktails don't hurt, either.

 The Miracle bar has a rather popular following behind it, so when you visit be prepared as there may likely be a line!